pattaj764/contract-nlp/README.md

 **Corpus bias.** EDGAR contracts are more heavily negotiated and more complex than the general population of commercial contracts.
 The tool's outputs reflect that bias.
 Findings on this corpus may not generalize to simpler agreements.

 **Rule-based only.** The current rubric uses regex and structural features.
 No machine-learning classifier is trained.
-This is deliberate: rule-based findings are auditable, and every threshold or pattern is documented in the rule modules.
+This is deliberate, rule-based findings are auditable and every threshold or pattern is documented in the rule modules.

 ---